Southbridge Branch, New Zealand: Operation

-The branch today
+Today

 Remnants of closed railways often diminish and disappear with the passage of time, but some relics of the Southbridge Branch remain.
 Its formation can be traced for much of the line's length, though it does vanish at some points, at least in part because the flat terrain did not require substantial earthworks in the first place.
 There are also some bridge and culvert remains to be found along the line's former route, such as a footbridge near Lincoln utilising ex-railway abutments.
 Doyleston contains some of the most significant remnants, with the station site still in possession of its goods shed, loading bank, and passenger platform.
 Goods sheds can also be found in Leeston (demolished October 2020) and Springston, with the latter utilised as an engineer's workshop.
 Ellesmere retains concrete foundation remains, and in Irwell, rails can be found scattered at the station site and embedded in a road near an old factory.
-Some remnants of the line can be seen today in Southbridge, such as the rail and loading dock inside present day Hamilton Seeds.
+Some remnants of the line can be seen today in Southbridge, such as the rail and loading dock inside present-day Hamilton Seeds.

 The Christchurch Little River Rail Trail Trust is developing a trail from Christchurch to Little River and opened the section from Prebbleton to Lincoln in November 2006, which runs alongside the rail corridor on Springs Road.
 In September 2009 the Trust opened the section from Hornby to Prebbleton, which utilises the abandoned formation between Marshs Road and Springs Road.
-As at November 2009 a housing development on the old railway yard at Prebbleton is well under way with railway-themed street names.
+As at November 2009 a housing development on the old railway yard at Prebbleton is well underway with railway-themed street names.